dekoza/mtgpl/docs/_sources/LRW.rst.txt

 :mtgtip:`Fistful of Force<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/7/f7f77c7e-d35f-477e-acc4-a393044319ea.jpg?1562374957|https://scryfall.com/card/lrw/212/fistful-of-force?utm_source=api>`
    Target creature gets +2/+2 until end of turn.
 Clash with an opponent.
 If you win, that creature gets an additional +2/+2 and gains trample until end of turn.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Garruk Wildspeaker<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/a/ca6f13a2-9243-4ce9-9f71-bed74355b781.jpg?1562367767|https://scryfall.com/card/lrw/213/garruk-wildspeaker?utm_source=api>`